Members of the People Committee: Mikko Kuitunen (Chair), Mammu Kaario and Anne Leskelä.

 3. COMMITTEE MEETINGS

-The remuneration committee will convene as necessary, at least three times a year, in order to prepare the proposals that will be submitted to the board of directors.
+The people committee will convene as necessary, at least three times a year, in order to prepare the proposals that will be submitted to the board of directors.

 Other persons invited by the committee to attend committee meetings may attend these meetings as necessary.